Organized Retail Crime: A Primer and 2023 Update

 This type of crime typically occurs in two phases: the initial theft and the subsequent reselling of stolen goods.
 During the initial theft stage, a group of criminals will make a coordinated effort to steal items from a particular store or chain.
 This theft can occur through a variety of methods, ranging from standard shoplifting to flash mobs.
 ORC typically focus on stealing high-value items that can be easily sold for a profit.
 Electronics such as tablets, smartphones, and laptops are particularly popular targets.
 Clothing, luxury items (such as watches or handbags), cosmetics, food, and alcohol are also common targets of organized retail crime.

 After the merchandise is stolen, the second stage of ORC typically occurs.
-In this stage, the stolen items are to buyers either directly or through other intermediaries.
+In this stage, the stolen items are sold to buyers either directly or through other intermediaries.
 These intermediaries are typically pawn shops or online marketplaces, such as Amazon and eBay.
 Online marketplaces have become an increasingly attractive destination for criminals looking to move stolen merchandise quickly and anonymously.

 ORC poses a serious threat to businesses in the United States, costing them billions of dollars annually.
 This criminal activity can have a major impact on a business’ bottom line and its ability to remain competitive in the marketplace.
 In some cases, the losses can be so great that some businesses must close their doors, leading to job loss and economic hardship in the communities affected.